 - Embed tissue specimens into paraffin wax blocks or infiltrate tissue specimens with wax.

-Histotechnologists with little to no experience tend to make between $41510 and $51080 while the more experienced ones make over $72780 per year.
+Histotechnologists with little to no experience tend to make between $29910 and $38310 while the more experienced ones can earn over $66920 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Histotechnologist is to move to a higher paying state like CA. Right now, the highest paying states for Histotechnologists are CA, MA, CT, DC and RI.
+One of the easiest ways to increase your salary as a Histotechnologist and Histologic Technician is to move to a higher paying state like RI.
+Right now, the highest paying states for Histotechnologists are RI, AK, CT, NJ and OR.

-3 other factors that can increase your salary as A Histotechnologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Histotechnologist and Histologic Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Histotechnologists what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Histotechnologists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Bachelor’s Degree.

 Pros and Cons